Selati Line – Part 3

 War, Komatipoort to Sabi Bridge

-Make Your Own History, if You Can’t Find Any
+Make Your Own History, if There’s None to be Had

-Digressing a little, it is worth knowing, that at this time in England, a four-pound loaf of bread cost 5d. or 6d.; yet in the Transvaal, bread cost four times more, at 6d. per pound.
-The market-place in Johannesburg received approximately two hundred wagons a day, drawn by twenty oxen each, with loads of 7000 – 8000 lbs.
+Digressing a little, it is worth knowing, that at this time in England, a four-pound loaf of bread cost 5d. or 6d.; yet in the Transvaal, bread cost four times more, at 6d. per pound (that’s when bread weighed more than a pound).
+The market-place in Johannesburg received approximately two hundred wagons a day, mostly drawn by twenty oxen each, with loads of 7000 – 8000 lbs.
 (3.5 to 4 tons) per wagon.
 The reason for all these wagons is that everything had to be imported and some foodstuffs and livestock like donkeys, came from as far as South America.
 The ports used at this time were those controlled by the British, namely Durban and Cape Town and both these lines never reached all the way to the goldfields.
 Can you imagine the mess on a rainy day!
 No wonder a railway line was needed by the Transvaal Republic and fast too.

 The Oppenheim brothers ceased to pay the contractors when news of the Selati Goldfields non-viability became public knowledge, because the Transvaal Government revoked their concession.
 And at a time when the contractors were busy constructing the ‘Sabi Bridge’.
 At this stage, the bridge was at foundation level and its piers barely showed above the low waterline.

-After tools were downed all along the track, the Selati Line was left unattended for 7-8 years, until the latter half of the second Anglo-Boer War, between 1898-1902 when a kind of military blockhouse was built, at what was then known as ‘Sabi Bridge’ and occupied by the secret British force known as Steinaecker’s horse.
+After tools were downed all along the track, the Selati Line was left unattended for 7-8 years, until the latter half of the second Anglo-Boer War, between 1898-1902 when a kind of military blockhouse was built, at what was then to be known as ‘Sabi Bridge’ and occupied by the extremely secret British forces (inside the Boer Republic), known as Steinaecker’s horse.
 You will read more about them later.
-For the record, the picture below was taken a short while after Warden Stevenson-Hamilton of the Sabi Game Reserve moved into Sabi Bridge and made the buildings his headquarters.
+(For the record, the picture below was taken a short while after Warden Stevenson-Hamilton of the Sabi Game Reserve moved into Sabi Bridge and made the buildings his headquarters.)

 “Pots de vin.”
 That’s All!
 Why the Fuss?